TheOnionSeed/Project-Euler/README.md

 Fun programming challenges to do during my free-time.

-I will be attempting these problems in Java and perhaps Ruby
+I will be attempting these problems in Java

-Completed Problems: NONE
+Completed Problems: 1,2,3